Criticism of the BBC: Disparity in coverage of Islamophobia

-One of Britain's largest Muslim representative bodies accused the BBC of "failing to sufficiently report" on Islamophobia within the ranks of the Conservative Party.
+One of Britain's largest Muslim representative bodies accused the BBC of "failing to sufficiently report" on Islamophobia in the Conservative Party.
 The complaint was addressed to the BBC Director General, Tony Hall, in a letter by the Muslim Council of Britain.
 The MCB reminded Hall of the BBC's responsibility as a public broadcaster to be impartial and not to create a hierarchy of racism through its biased coverage: "Racism against Muslims should be given equal importance to racism against others".

-On 6 June 2018, the independent online media outlet Evolvepolitics released an article highlighting the disparity in BBC media coverage of anti-Semitism within UK Labour and that of Islamophobia within the Conservatives.
+On 6 June 2018, the independent online media outlet Evolvepolitics released an article highlighting the disparity in BBC media coverage of anti-Semitism in UK Labour and that of Islamophobia in the Conservatives.
 The article demonstrated that the BBC website had about 50 times the amount of search results dedicated to anti-Semitism in the Labour Party as for Islamophobia in the Conservative Party.
 All outlets have given a far higher amount of coverage to Labour anti-Semitism compared to that of Tory Islamophobia: the BBC have covered this over ten times more.

-Catering primarily for Christians over other faiths
+Catering primarily for Christians

 The BBC's head of religion, Aaqil Ahmed, accused the BBC of neglecting Muslims, Hindus and Sikhs in its religious programming and catering primarily for Christians in 2016.